-The SMS model (Lewy and Vinther, 2004) was used to study the biological interactions between Norway pout, saithe, and hake.
-SMS is an age-length structured model extending the MultiSpecies Virtual Population Analysis (Helgason and Gislason, 1979; Pope, 1979) used by the ICES to carry out multispecies fish stock assessments in the North Sea and the Baltic Sea.
-SMS allows the estimation of predation mortality based on prey suitability, prey availability, predators' stomach contents, and predators' consumption rates (Andersen and Ursin, 1977; Gislason and Helgason, 1985).
-Estimated prey suitabilities are constant over time leading to a Holling type II feeding functional response in the model (Magnusson, 1995).
-SMS is operated with a quarterly time-step with spawning occurring in winter (first quarter) and recruitment occurring in summer (third quarter), while yearly biomass is calculated at the beginning of the year.
-The model can be used in hindcast and forecast mode and it is subject to a so-called key-run every 3 years within the ICES WGSAM, which aims to include and validate updates of input data and potential modifications of the model structures.
+The SMS model (Lewy and Vinther, 2004) was used to study the biological interactions 92 between Norway pout, saithe and hake.
+SMS is an age-length structured model extending 93 the MultiSpecies Virtual Population Analysis (MSVPA) (Helgason and Gislason, 1979; 94 Pope, 1979) used by the International Council for the Exploration of the Sea (ICES) to 95 carry out multispecies fish stock assessments in the North Sea and the Baltic Sea.
+SMS 96 allows the estimation of predation mortality based on prey suitability, prey availability, 97 predator' stomach contents and predator' consumption rates (Andersen and Ursin, 1977; 98 Gislason and Helgason, 1985).
+Estimated prey suitabilities are constant over time leading 99 to a Holling type II feeding functional response in the model (Magnusson, 1995).
+SMS 100 is operated with a quarterly time-step with spawning occurring in winter $(1^{st}$ quarter) 101 and recruitment occurring in summer $(3^{rd}$ quarter), while yearly biomass is calculated at 102 the beginning of the year.
+The model can be used in hindcast and forecast mode and 103 it is subject to a so-called key-run every three years within the ICES Working Group 104 on multiSpecies Assessment Methods (WGSAM), which aims to include and validate 105 updates of input data and potential modifications of the model structures.
+106